kai-maurik/pos-device-toolkit/README.md

 ### PyWebDriver system service

+It also includes an install script for correctly setting up [PyWebdriver](https://github.com/initOS/pywebdriver/tree/fix-printer-reconnect).
+See the official documentation for use and credits.

 * Installs **pywebdriver** as a systemd service
 * Sets up:
   * Python virtual environment
   * dedicated system user/group
   * udev rules for USB device access